Jahans3/Zyperjs/README.md

 #### textFields

-Pass in a CSS selector to target specific text inputs.
+Pass in a CSS selector as a string to target specific text inputs.

-Pass `true` selects all text inputs on the page.
+Passing `true` selects all text inputs on the page.

 Leaving this option blank specifies all text inputs with the data attribute `data-zyper="true"`.

 #### customClass

-Pass in a custom class to Zyper.
+Pass in a custom class as a string.

 Leaving this option blank has no effect.

 #### backgroundColor

-Pass in a color, accepts text, hex and rgba.
+Pass in a color as a string, accepts text, hex and rgba.

+Leaving this option blank defaults to a dark blue.

+#### font

+Pass in a font as a string.

-Leaving this option blank defaults to black.
+Leaving this option blank defaults to `"Lucida Grande", Helvetica, Arial, sans-serif`.

 #### textColor

-Pass in a text color, accepts text, hex and rgba.
+Pass in a text color as a string, accepts text, hex and rgba.

 Leaving this option blank defaults to white.

 #### borderColor

-Pass in a border color, accepts text, hex and rgba.
+Pass in a border color as a string, accepts text, hex and rgba.

 Leaving this option blank defaults to white.

+#### borderRadius

+Pass in a pixel or percentage value as a string.

+Leaving this option blank defaults to 6px.